Lynching of Sam Hose

 Sam Hose (born Samuel Thomas Wilkes; c.
-1875 – April 23, 1899) was an African American man who was tortured and murdered by a white lynch mob in Coweta County, Georgia, after being falsely accused of rape by the mob.
+1875 – April 23, 1899) was an African American man who was tortured and murdered by a white lynch mob in Coweta County, Georgia, after being accused of rape and murder.

 Personal life

 Sam Hose was born Tom Wilkes in south Georgia near Marshallville (Macon County), circa 1875.
 He grew up on a Macon County farm owned by the Jones family; the family had owned his mother.
-Hose was described by those who knew him as friendly and intelligent and, unusually for a black man in the 19th century South, learned how to read and write.
-As his mother became almost an invalid as she aged, and Hose had an intellectually disabled brother to support, he had to abandon his plans for higher education, instead working as a manual laborer.
+Hose was described by those who knew him as friendly and intelligent and, unusual for a black man in the 19th century South, he learned how to read and write.
+Having to look after his aging mother and an intellectually disabled brother, he abandoned his plans for higher education and worked as a manual laborer.
 Newspaper accounts in 1899 said that Wilkes left Marshallville and used the alias Sam Hose because he had been accused of assaulting an elderly black woman.

 Accusation

 Wilkes moved to Coweta County, where he assumed the alias Sam Hose.
 On April 12, 1899, he was accused of murdering his employer, Alfred Cranford, after a heated argument.
-Hose had requested time off to visit his mother, who was ill.
+Hose had requested time off to visit his ailing mother.
 According to Hose, Alfred Cranford threatened to kill him and pointed a revolver at him.
 Hose was working at the time with an ax in his hands.
 Hose alleged that, due to the threat, he defended himself and threw the ax, killing Cranford.
 Hose fled the scene, and the search for him began shortly thereafter.
 Five cash rewards were offered for his capture, including from then-Governor Allen Candler, The Atlanta Constitution, Coweta County, the town of Palmetto, and Jacob Hass of Atlanta.
 Over the next few days, the furor was caused by rumors suggesting that Wilkes sexually assaulted Cranford's wife, Mattie Cranford, and assaulted his infant child.
 Newspapers portrayed Hose as "a monster in human form" who gleefully raped Mrs. Cranford and their infant child in front of the dying Mr. Cranford and, for good measure, claimed without evidence that Hose was suffering from advanced syphilis.
-Mrs. Cranford forever maintained that she had been raped by Hose, and her youngest son, Clifford Alfred “Tan” Cranford, was left blind in his left eye as a result of the injuries he received that day.
+Mrs. Cranford forever maintained that she had been raped by Hose, and her youngest son, Clifford Alfred "Tan" Cranford, was left blind in his left eye as a result of the injuries he received that day.
 On April 23, 1899, Hose was apprehended in Marshallville and returned by train to Coweta County.